Approximating Pandora's Knapsack via Simple Policies: A Constant Approximation with Limited Adaptivity

-In order to prove the above theorem, we define an instance $I$ consisting of an infinite collection of jobs, each with with value $v = 15/\epsilon$ and cost $c = 15/\epsilon - \epsilon^2$.
+In order to prove the above theorem, we define an instance $I$ consisting of an infinite collection of items, each with value $v = 15/\epsilon$ and cost $p = 15/\epsilon - \epsilon^2$.
 As in~\Cref{sec:st_non_adaptive_gap}, $\epsilon$ is used to determine $\alpha$.
 Again, as the claim is trivial for bounded $\alpha$, we prove the claim for large values of $\alpha$.

-The job set is partitioned into $1/\epsilon$ types of jobs $L_1,\ldots,L_{1/\epsilon}$, each containing an infinite number of jobs.
-A job of type $L_i$ has the size distribution
+The item set is partitioned into $1/\epsilon$ types of items $L_1,\ldots,L_{1/\epsilon}$, each containing an infinite number of items.
+An item of type $L_i$ has the size distribution